Halo Story Summary

 In the other version, the roles are reversed, with Locke, also with his assault rifle and hand gun drawn, approaching the gravely injured Master Chief: "All hail the conquering hero.
 Let us remember him as a protector and not the one who gave us...This.
 As our savior, and not our betrayer!
 All hail the conquering hero; the one who was supposed to save us all!
 But now I must save us from you."

 Trouble is, this conflict does not take place in the game.
 In fact, in the concluding campaigns of Halo 5, they and their two teams (Master Chief's Blue Team and Locke's Fire Team Osirus) work together to confront the renegade Cortana.

-Turns out, Master Chief has simply refused an order to return to Infinity, and instead goes in pursuit of the not-dead Cortana, who has not only resurrected herself, but had somehow cured the dreaded seven-year rampancy that all AIs suffer from throughout the previous games.
+Turns out, Master Chief has simply refused an order to return to Infinity, and instead goes in pursuit of the not-dead Cortana, who has not only resurrected herself after defeating The Didact, but had somehow cured the dreaded seven-year rampancy that all AIs suffer from throughout the previous games.
 She has taken control of the all-powerful Guardians, which the Forerunners had used to police a range of solar systems.
-Cortana has decided that humans had thoroughly mucked up their responsibility in leading the galaxy to its full potential, and that the "Created", i.e. AIs, were the true bearers of what the Didact in Halo 4 called the Mantle of Responsibility.
+Cortana has decided that humans had thoroughly mucked up their responsibility in leading the galaxy to its full potential, and that the "Created", i.e. AIs, were the true bearers of what The Didact in Halo 4 called the Mantle of Responsibility.

 (Read more about Cortana at Wikipedia) (The use of the Cortana name for Microsoft's answer to Apple's Siri is kind of comical, given the nature of the new Cortana in the Halo video games; an AI seeking the destruction of all mankind.)